OscarAlmeida-dev/OscarAlmeida-dev/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+🐱‍🏍 &nbsp; I am 23 years old.\
-👨‍🎓 &nbsp; I'm Systems analyst and software developer.
+👨‍🎓 &nbsp; I'm Systems analyst and software developer.\
-🌍 &nbsp; I living in Giron, Santader, Colombia.
+🌍 &nbsp; I living in Giron, Santader, Colombia.\
-🐱‍👤 &nbsp; I currently work at Newsoft S.A.S. on Colombia.
+🐱‍👤 &nbsp; I’m currently working on Newsoft S.A.S. on Colombia.\
+📫 How to reach me: <a href="www.oscar-almeida.com" target="_blank">www.oscar-almeida.com </a>

 ## Tech Stack